MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-best-practices.md

 Make sure you have the [latest version of the MSIX Packaging Tool](mpt-overview.md#latest-public-version---1201910180).
 For the conversion process, there are a few other things that we recommend you consider before you start.

 - The minimum OS version requirement for the MSIX Packaging Tool is Windows 10 1809.
 We understand that not everyone is on the Windows 10 October 2018 Update or even Windows 10.
 Therefore, we recommend that you create a clean VM that is pre-configured for the min version of support for MSIX.

-- A clean machine for conversion is important because during the interactive GUI conversion using the MSIX Packaging Tool, we will be listening to everything on the machine, and it will help to prevent extraneous data in your package.
+- A clean machine for conversion is important because during the installation step of conversion using the MSIX Packaging Tool, we will be listening to everything on the machine to capture what the installer is doing, and it will help to prevent extraneous data in your package.
+A clean machine means that there aren't extraneous apps or services running on your machine.
+We recommend configuring the conversion machine to mimic the environment where the MSIX package will be run, so if there are services or policies that will be there, you can test that the package will actually work.

 - If this isn't something you have we offer a **Quick Create VM**, the [MSIX Packaging Tool Environment](quick-create-vm.md) in Hyper-V, which is ready to go with conversion with Windows 10 1809 and the latest version of the MSIX Packaging Tool.

-Follow the best practices recommendations for setting up the MSIX Packaging Tool, then create a checkpoint for the VM.
-This way you can use the VM to convert, revert to your previous checkpoint, and it will be a clean, configured machine ready for conversion again.
+- Follow the best practices recommendations for setting up the MSIX Packaging Tool, then create a checkpoint for the VM.
+This way you can use the VM to convert, revert to your previous checkpoint, and it will be a clean, configured machine ready for conversion again or for verifying your MSIX package converted successfully.

 - Its also good to know what kind of dependencies you have so that you can understand which ones you should run with your app and which should be packaged as a modification package.
 For example, if you have runtime dependencies, it’s a good idea to include those in your main application.
 If you have a plug in, you should package that as a modification package to associate with your main application.